AI Glossary

 Hyperparameter Tuning | The process of adjusting the settings or parameters of a machine learning algorithm to optimize its performance on a given task or dataset.

-IDE An Integrated Development Environment | is a software application that provides comprehensive facilities to computer programmers for software development.
+IDE (Integrated Development Environment) | A software application that provides comprehensive facilities to computer programmers for software development.

 Knowledge Graphs | A type of graph database that stores and represents knowledge in a structured format, enabling AI systems to reason and make inferences based on the data.

 Loop | A control structure that repeats a block of code until a certain condition is met.
-Conditionals - Control structures that allow a program to make decisions based on a specified condition.

-Machine learning (ML) | A subset of AI that uses statistical models and algorithms to enable machines to learn from data and make predictions or decisions without being explicitly programmed.
+Machine Learning (ML) | A subset of AI that uses statistical models and algorithms to enable machines to learn from data and make predictions or decisions without being explicitly programmed.

-Meta-learning | A machine learning approach that involves learning how to learn, enabling models to generalize to new tasks and data more effectively.
+Meta-Learning | A machine learning approach that involves learning how to learn, enabling models to generalize to new tasks and data more effectively.

 Metadata | Data that describes other data, including information about data sources, data lineage, data quality, and data relationships.

-Model selection | The process of choosing the most appropriate machine learning model for a given task or dataset, based on factors such as accuracy, complexity, and interpretability.
+Model Selection | The process of choosing the most appropriate machine learning model for a given task or dataset, based on factors such as accuracy, complexity, and interpretability.

 Module | A self-contained unit of code that can be reused and imported into other programs in computer programming.

-Multi-modal AI | An AI system that can understand and process multiple forms of data, such as text, images, and audio, to make more accurate predictions or decisions.
+Multi-Modal AI | An AI system that can understand and process multiple forms of data, such as text, images, and audio, to make more accurate predictions or decisions.

-Multi-modal learning | A machine learning technique that involves processing multiple types of data simultaneously, such as text, images, and audio.
+Multi-Modal Learning | A machine learning technique that involves processing multiple types of data simultaneously, such as text, images, and audio.

 Natural Language Generation (NLG) | A type of AI technology that enables machines to produce human-like language and generate written or spoken content.

-Natural language processing (NLP) | The ability of machines to understand, interpret, and generate human language.
+Natural Language Processing (NLP) | The ability of machines to understand, interpret, and generate human language.

-Neural network | A type of machine learning model inspired by the structure of the human brain, consisting of interconnected nodes that process and transmit information.
+Neural Network | A type of machine learning model inspired by the structure of the human brain, consisting of interconnected nodes that process and transmit information.

-Neuromorphic computing | A type of computing that is inspired by the structure and function of biological neural networks, enabling the creation of more efficient and scalable AI systems.
+Neuromorphic Computing | A type of computing that is inspired by the structure and function of biological neural networks, enabling the creation of more efficient and scalable AI systems.

 Object | An instance of a class in object-oriented programming that encapsulates data and behavior.